KGDSTBX/RepRes/ReadMe.txt

 Assignment 1 - Reproducible Research

-the RMD,MD and HTML documents are named as PA1_template
+Please refer PA1_template.md for the analysis report, code and plots

-Please refer figures directory to review the plots required for this assignment
+The plots required for this assignment are also available in the figures subdirectory in this repository